Zbarazh: History

 Zbarazh was occupied by the Germans on July 4, 1941, but before the occupation authority was in place, Ukrainian nationalists instigated a pogrom that murdered twenty Jews and burned two synagogues.
 Soviet prisoners of war were also killed.
 By the time of the German invasion, the Jewish population of around 3000 had swelled to around 5000 because of refugees from western Poland.
 Later in 1941, the German security police murdered 70 Jews in the Lubianka Forest.
 In 1942, around 3000 Jews were sent from Zbarazh to the Belzec killing camp on four occasions, sometimes by way of Tarnopol.
 In October, some Jews were sent to the Janowska Street camp in Lwow and others were killed in Zbarazh.
 After that, the Germans established a ghetto for the 2000 Jews from Zbarazh and neighboring areas that had been sent to the town.
 About 20 people shared each room in the ghetto.
 In the expectation of further deportations, some Jews found hiding places.
 Nonetheless, in November, another 1000 Jews were sent to Belzec.
 During the winter of 1942-43, many Jews starved and died from disease.
 Others were sent to slave labor camps.
 In April 1943, another 1000 Jews were murdered near the Zbarazh railway station, and in June, German and Ukrainian police shot the remaining few hundred Jews.
 After that, Germans and Ukrainians hunted down Jews who were hidden in the forests.
 Only about 60 Zbarazh Jews of the 3000, who had lived in the town before the war survived.

 After World War II, the town was annexed by the Soviet Union.
-Local Poles were ordered to move to the Recovered Territories, and Soviet authorities began a process of devastation.
+Local Poles were ordered to move to the Recovered Territories.
 Now Zbarazh is part of Ukraine.